When traveling on vacation or on business, we are often asked if you “Can you bring an umbrella on a plane?”

-Although most travellers agree that it is ideal to always bring your umbrella with you wherever you go, doing so is usually subject to airline policy.
+Although most travellers agree that it is ideal to take your umbrella with you wherever you go, doing so is subject to airline policy.

 Can You Bring an Umbrella on a Plane?